navneetsharma1988/angular2/README.md

 # angular2
-Contains angular2 starter kit and sample applications
+This is a angular2 starter kit

+run npm install to install requisite dependencies

+npm start to launch the application